Junyi00/tp/docs/UserGuide.md

 {: .no_toc}

 Adding your first customer is effortless on LoyaltyLift using [`addc`](#adding-a-customer--addc).
-Enter the following command to insert a new customer _Lyndon Edwards_ along with some basic contact information.
+Enter the following command to insert a new customer _Lyndon Edwards_ and some basic contact information.

     addc n/Lyndon Edwards p/93015612 e/lyndon@example.com a/Loyalty Street 103, block 122, #01-20